RestCheatSheet/api-cheat-sheet/README.md

 1. Make resource representations meaningful.
     * “No Naked IDs!”
 No plain IDs embedded in responses.
 Use links and reference objects.
     * Design resource representations.
 Don’t simply represent database tables.
     * Merge representations.
-Don’t expose relationship tables as two IDs-represent meaningful resources.
+Don’t expose relationship tables as two IDs.

 1. Support filtering, sorting, and pagination on collections.

 1. Support link expansion of relationships.
-Allow clients to expand the data contained in the response by including additional representations instead of links.
+Allow clients to expand the data contained in the response by including additional representations instead of, or in addition to, links.

 1. Support field projections on resources.
-Allow clients to reduce the number of fields that come back.
+Allow clients to reduce the number of fields that come back in the response.

 1. Use the HTTP method names to mean something:
     * POST - create and other non-idempotent operations.